NOTCH

 form development

-as I dove into the ideation process, I gravitated towards forms with minimal hardware & bending, creating a more approachable and simple appearance + assembly experience. interlocking the pieces together emerged as a viable concept.
+As I dove into the ideation process, I gravitated towards forms with minimal hardware & bending, creating a more approachable and simple appearance + assembly experience.
+Interlocking the pieces together emerged as a viable concept.

-from sketching, I began ideating through CAD & paper prototypes.
+From sketching, I began ideating through CAD & paper prototypes.
 I found that through interlocking the sheet metal pieces together, it created a sturdier structure and allowed for a rounded volume to be created.

 final direction

-notch is made of a bead blasted aluminum, allowing the raw material to shine while having a softer finish. the slight reflective nature of the material allows it to take on hues from its environment, and seamlessly blend in to surrounding decor.
+Notch is made of a bead blasted aluminum, allowing the raw material to shine while having a softer finish.
+The slight reflective nature of the material allows it to take on hues from its environment, and seamlessly blend in to surrounding decor.

-the lamp consists of 4 pieces of bead blasted aluminum, with an LED disc & cable that fasten to the underside of the shade using 2 PEM studs.
+The lamp consists of 4 pieces of bead blasted aluminum, with an LED disc & cable that fasten to the underside of the shade using 2 PEM studs.